 Incremental import consists of files containing only the changes since the last import, while the full mode imports the entire database every time, replacing the previous data.
 This way, a user is implicitly deleted if he does not appear in the latest imported file.
 The full import is recommended only when the database to be synchronized is a small one.

-File exchange takes place by means of a FTP repository located on MailUp's servers, but the following solutions are possible as well:
+File exchange takes place using a FTP repository located on MailUp's servers:

 Shared repository on customer's servers